MinBZK/ai-validation/docs/ADRs/0010-container-registry.md

 * By configuration, tags can be made immutable, to prevent image tags from being overwritten.
 * The registry keeps logs of events regarding containers.
 * The registry needs to have a Role Based Access model.
-* No additional signup is required to pull the image
+* No additional sign up is required to pull the image
-* We can use a kubernetes authorisation token to pull images.
+* We can use a kubernetes authorization token to pull images.
 * The registry has support for scheduled deletion of images by criteria.

 ## Decision